timdavidson2/noteTaker/README.md

 # Description

--THe app is for the user to add notes to the list provided for retrieval later.
+The app is for the user to add notes to the list provided for retrieval later.

+## Installation

+There is no special installation instructions for this applicaiton.

+## Usage

+Enter note title and then note underneath.
+Note will be saved to the left.
+To delete note click the trashcan icon to the right of the note on the left.

 ## Mock-Up